Calum Hall

-Calum Renwick Hall (born 3 August 2000) is a Scottish professional footballer who plays as a right back for Hong Kong Premier League club Eastern.
+Calum Renwick Hall (born 3 August 2000) is a Scottish professional footballer who currently plays as a right back for Hong Kong Premier League club Southern.

 Early life

 Hall started his football career in non-league team Hutchison Vale.
 He was signed by Hibernian in 2014.

 Club career

 On 14 July 2017, Hall joined Scottish League Two side Edinburgh City following his release by Hibernian.
 Hall was originally set to join the club's under-20 team, he was promoted to the first team after impressing after joining.

 On 10 July 2019, Hall was loaned to Lowland League side Vale of Leithen.

 On 31 January 2020, Hall was loaned to Lowland League team East Kilbride, in a deal that saw Graeme Holmes moving the other way, signing for Edinburgh City on a permanent deal.

 In the summer of 2020, Hall joined Gala Fairydean Rovers.
 In March 2023, he helped the club win the East of Scotland Cup, following a penalty shoot-out win against Linlithgow Rose.

 On 4 August 2023, Hall moved abroad and signed his first professional contract with Hong Kong Premier League club Eastern.
 Four days later, in a friendly match between Eastern and Lee Man, Hall collapsed due to heat illness.
-On 20 August, he made his competitive debut for Eastern against HK U23, coming off the bench in the first-half to replace the injured Daniel Almazan.
+On 20 August, he made his competitive debut for Eastern against HK U23, coming off the bench in the first half to replace the injured Daniel Almazan.

 In February 2024, Hall was selected to represent Hong Kong in an unofficial friendly against Inter Miami CF. He started the match on the bench, and was substituted on at half-time.

+On 5 July 2026, Hall joined Southern.